 “I expect England to at least reach the quarter-finals, but we’re not going to win the tournament and I expect that whoever does has got to overcome a Brazil team which I noticed at the Confederations Cup has a great feeling between the fans and the players,” Keown told Goal at a Gatorade event in London.

 “The players are almost crying through the national anthem, and the passion and emotion that is present when you’re there is quite incredible, and you’re going to have to overcome that if you’re going to beat Brazil to win the World Cup.”

-But while he doesn’t think England will win the tournament, the 47-year-old believes that the injection of young players, such as Arsenal's Jack Wilshere, in Roy Hodgson’s squad could cause some upsets.
+But while he doesn’t think England will win the tournament, the 47-year-old believes that an injection of young players, such as Everton's Ross Barkley, could rejuvenate Roy Hodgson's team.

 “There are a lot of youth players involved and I like it that Ross Barkley’s involved, and Luke Shaw,” Keown added.

-The ex-centre half also believes Hodgson has what it takes to set his team up in very different styles for different situations.
+Keown also believes Hodgson has what it takes to set his team up in different styles to cope with different teams and situations.

 England begin their Group D campaign against Italy in Manaus on June 14 before heading to Sao Paulo to take on Uruguay five days later.
 They finish off against Costa Rica in Belo Horizonte on June 24.

 Martin Keown was speaking at Gatorade's 'Unreal Around the World' event in London.
 Do you have what it takes to #BeUnreal?